ecmwf/metview-docs/docs/confluence/customising_your_plot_title.rst

 Automatic Titles
 ================

-The `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icon controls the content and appearance of the title.
+The :ref:`Text Plotting <mtext_icon>` icon controls the content and appearance of the title.
 By default, it contains this:

 .. list-table::